Kevin Lewis (defensive back)

-Kevin Lewis (born November 14, 1966) is a former American football defensive back who played with the San Francisco 49ers and the Phoenix Cardinals of the National Football League.
+Kevin Lewis (born November 14, 1966) is an American former professional football cornerback who played for the San Francisco 49ers and Phoenix Cardinals of the National Football League (NFL).
 He played college football at Northwestern State.

 Early life

 Lewis was born on November 14, 1966, in New Orleans.
 He played high school football at Alcée Fortier High School alongside other future NFL cornerbacks Maurice Hurst and Aeneas Williams.
 He earned all-district honors in football and basketball and graduated valedictorian of his class.

-College football career
+College career

 Lewis, who was just 5'7" and 146 pounds coming out of high school, persuaded Northwestern State Demon coaches to let him walk on as a cornerback.
 He played for the Demons from 1985 to 1988.

 In 2007, he was inducted into the N-Club Hall of Fame and selected to the Top 100 Demons of the Century roster.

-Professional football career
+Professional career

 Phoenix Cardinals

 Lewis played with the Phoenix Cardinals in 1989.
 He was released by the team on July 27, 1989.